 COLLEGE PARK — The Shirley Povich Center for Sports Journalism at the University of Maryland Philip Merrill College of Journalism on Wednesday announced it will conduct as many as two sports and politics polls per year in collaboration with The Washington Post and the UMD Center for Democracy and Civic Engagement.

-The first batch of findings from the first Povich Center-CDCE-Washington Post poll were published by The Post on Wednesday morning.
+The first batch of findings from the first Povich Center-CDCE-Washington Post poll were published by The Post on March 31.
 The poll, which was conducted online March 12-18 using a random national sample of 1,500 adults, explored the public’s likelihood of returning to a live sporting event in a post-COVID-19 world.
-It also included questions about youth sports, the findings from which were published by The Post on Friday.
+It also included questions about youth sports, the findings from which were published by The Post on April 2.

 "We're pleased to join our partners for the first Povich Center-CDCE-Washington Post poll,” said Povich Center Director Mark Hyman, the inaugural George Solomon Chair in Sports Journalism at Merrill College.
 “The poll is an exceptional learning opportunity for our students.
 They'll participate in writing questions and will use poll results in research and reporting.
 The poll also underscores the Povich Center's role as a national leader in conversation of sports, politics, race, gender and equity."